yizhuo-wang/CASi/README.md

 ## Vignettes

-A thorough demonstration can be found at the CASi.html file under the Vignettes folder.
+A thorough demonstration can be found at the CASi.html file at https://github.com/yizhuo-wang/CASi/blob/master/index.html. under the Vignettes folder.

 ## To-do
 - Publish on Bioconductor.